proficy/documentation/README.md

 -	Make sure your computer sleep settings are off if you're letting the app run for long periods of time unattended.

 ## MEMPOOL/BLOCKBOT
-The methods and inputs for the Mempool Bots and BlockBots are the same, so this section will cover both of them.
+The methods and inputs for the Mempool Bots and BlockBots are mostly the same, some features are only available on the mempool bots and marked as such.

 ![](pictures/Mempool_1.jpg)